path-braenaru/fahrPlan-reader/README.md

 fahr.py
 =======

-fahr.py is an offline Fahrplan checking script written in Python 3.
+fahr.py is an offline Fahrplan checking script written in Python (2 and 3 compatible).
 Using the fahrplan schedule JSON, the script will either search for a talk by string or simply show remaining talks for the day.
 Don't let network outages ruin schedule checks!